robertdebock/ansible-role-squid/README.md

           decision: deny
 ```

-The machine you are running this on, may need to be prepared, I use this playbook to ensure everything is in place to let the role work.
+The machine may need to be prepared using `molecule/resources/prepare.yml`:
 ```yaml
 ---
 - name: Prepare